Man in a White Suit

 Pete Hamill is sniffing around, doing a piece for Nugget, of all things.
 Seymour Krim is the new editor, trying to turn the skin mag into something respectable, something in the Zip Code of mid-brow lit.
 It’s a hard slog for Krim, a real up-from-booty journey (Recent Nugget cover lines: “Manhattan and the Promiscuous Girl” and “Pornographic Art Comes of Age.”), but he’s determined to make the rag respectable.
 Still, no shaking in the boots at Esquire.

 As part of Krim’s perversion conversion, he decides he wants an article about what’s going on with journalism in New York, something serious that recognizes the strange pyrotechnics in the newspapers and magazines.
-We have Wolfe and Talese and Breslin and just about anyone else who knows how to type.
+We have Tom Wolfe and Gay Talese and Jimmy Breslin and just about anyone else who knows how to type doing some weird things in print.
 This, he figures, is the thing to bring Nugget out of the vast below-the-waistland.

 Krim assigns Pete Hamill, a New York Post guy just back from Europe, where he wrote for the Saturday Evening Post.
 That magazine, the epitome of respectable, modestly calls itself “an American Institution.”
 But the Post is nowhere near hip, and hip is important to a young buck like Hamill in 1965.
 On that respectable-to-hip continuum, Nugget is pretty far down the scale from the Post, so Hamill grabs the assignment from Krim.
 It’ll be easy, he thinks.
 After all, he’s writing about his friends.

 So tell me about it, he says to Wolfe when he calls, tell me about the New Journalism.